MashedUpPeanuts/SQLite-to-CSV/README.md

 # DB-CSV-Converter
 This project provides a GUI based application to extract tables from an SQLite3 Database (*.DB file format), exporting selected tables as .CSV files at a selected location.

 This project's original purpose was to provide a tool for converting Bentley AutoPIPE Results Database files into .csv files for easier processing for Engineering analysis.
-However, the tool has now been generalized to allow it to work for conversion of SQLite3 database files generally.
+However, the tool has now been generalized to allow it to work for conversion of any SQLite3 database tables.

 # How It Works
 This project was coded in Python, using standard libraries.